Moonlight-Maya/LimitsFiguraDocs/docs/guides/first_avatar/p1_json.md

 You now technically have an avatar!
 It's a really boring avatar, since nothing is actually in there, but it is still an avatar, for the sole reason of it having that `avatar.json` file inside.

-Anyway, past that, let's move on to the next step: [creating a basic model in Blockbench](p2_model.md).
+Anyway, past that, let's move on to the next step: [Adding a Model to your Avatar](p2_model.md).